 (a) Medical and dental care, including psychotherapy and rehabilitation services, provided by a licensed practitioner authorized by the state or another qualified health professional.

 (b) Hospitalization or outpatient treatment, nursing care, and nursing home care.
-Also included are payments by the AG for an individual who was an AG member immediately prior to entering a hospital or nursing home provided by a facility recognized by the state.
+Also included are payments by the assistance group for an individual who was an assistance group member immediately prior to entering a hospital or nursing home provided by a facility recognized by the state.

 (c) Prescription drugs when prescribed by a licensed practitioner and other over-the-counter medication (including insulin) when approved by a licensed practitioner or other qualified health professional.
 In addition, costs of medical supplies, incontinence products, sick-room equipment (including rental) or other prescribed equipment or supplies are deductible.